 - Speak to a dog bite injury attorney.

 Contact a Phoenix Dog Bite Lawyer if You Were Bitten

 After you or a loved one has been bitten by a dog, you can turn to us for the moral support and aggressive representation you deserve.
+Whether you need a dog bite attorney in Scottsdale, Chandler, or Phoenix, we’re here to help.
 Call Stone Rose Law at (480) 498-8998 for more information, and to schedule a free case evaluation with a qualified dog bite attorney today.